apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 * **Hierarchical Queues** - Hierarchy of queues is supported to ensure resources are shared among the sub-queues of an organization before other queues are allowed to use free resources, there-by providing more control and predictability.

 * **Capacity Guarantees** - Queues are allocated a fraction of the capacity of the grid in the sense that a certain capacity of resources will be at their disposal.
 All applications submitted to a queue will have access to the capacity allocated to the queue.
-Adminstrators can configure soft limits and optional hard limits on the capacity allocated to each queue.
+Administrators can configure soft limits and optional hard limits on the capacity allocated to each queue.

 * **Security** - Each queue has strict ACLs which controls which users can submit applications to individual queues.
 Also, there are safe-guards to ensure that users cannot view and/or modify applications from other users.
 Also, per-queue and system administrator roles are supported.

 * **Elasticity** - Free resources can be allocated to any queue beyond its capacity.
 When there is demand for these resources from queues running below capacity at a future point in time, as tasks scheduled on these resources complete, they will be assigned to applications on queues running below the capacity (pre-emption is also supported).
-This ensures that resources are available in a predictable and elastic manner to queues, thus preventing artifical silos of resources in the cluster which helps utilization.
+This ensures that resources are available in a predictable and elastic manner to queues, thus preventing artificial silos of resources in the cluster which helps utilization.

 * **Multi-tenancy** - Comprehensive set of limits are provided to prevent a single application, user and queue from monopolizing resources of the queue or the cluster as a whole to ensure that the cluster isn't overwhelmed.